Ryp/reaper/README.md

 # ReaperGL

-ReaperGL is a small C++ Engine project based on OpenGL 4.5 and later.
+ReaperGL is a small C++14 Engine project based on OpenGL 4.5 and later.

 ## Install